-I am currently teaching science writing (General Ecology: EEB2244W) to biology majors at the University of Connecticut.
+I am currently teaching science writing (Spring 2019: Evolutionary Biology, EEB2245W; Fall 2018: General Ecology, EEB2244W) to biology majors in the Department of Ecology and Evolutionary Biology at the University of Connecticut.

-This past summer, I taught three field courses on the ecology, conservation, and cultures of Iceland to university students from the U.S. and Canada, offered by Wildlands Studies via Western Washington University.
-The curriculum was interdisciplinary, drawing upon topics at the intersection of ecology, environmental studies, climate change, sustainability, renewable energy, and anthropology.
-Students gained hands-on experience in identifying species, surveying plant diversity, and studying animal behavior in Iceland’s varied habitats, including arctic tundra, lava fields, lakes, volcanic craters, black sand beaches, and birch forest.
+The study abroad program, offered by Wildlands Studies via Western Washington University, explored topics at the intersection of ecology, environmental studies, climate change, sustainability, renewable energy, and cultural anthropology.
+Students gained hands-on experience in identifying species, surveying plant diversity, and studying animal behavior.

-From 2015-2016, I created and taught interactive, hands-on courses in ecology, climate Change, and marine Sciences for gifted and talented middle school students at Talcott Mountain Science Center and Academy and Saint Mary’s School.
-In 2014, I co-launched the Hartford Biodiversity Camp and BioBlitz.
+I created and taught dynamic, hands-on courses in ecology, climate change, and marine sciences for gifted middle school students at Talcott Mountain Science Center and Academy and Saint Mary’s School from 2015-2016.
+I co-launched the annual Hartford Biodiversity Camp and BioBlitz.

 Please visit my ResearchGate site for a listing of my academic publications and my LinkedIn page for a summary of my work experience.
 Check out my Twitter feed @jesslodwick and blog to sample my personal brand of scicomm and science writing.

 Is your institution looking for a professional with over 15 years of proven experience in teaching, research, program management, academic writing, science communication, community outreach, and administration?
 I welcome your messages via LinkedIn.